 - In another bowl, combine the flour, baking soda, cinnamon, and salt, stir to combine.
 Add the dry ingredients to the wet in the mixer bowl.

-- Toss the carrots and raisins with an additional tbsp of flour to help prevent them from clumping.
+- Toss the carrots and raisins with an additional tablespoon of flour to help prevent them from clumping.
 Add to the batter and combine.

 - Spread the batter into the baking pan.
-Bake for 10 minutes and then TURN THE HEAT DOWN TO 350 DEGREES and bake for an additional 20-25 minutes.
+Bake for 10 minutes and then TURN THE HEAT DOWN TO 350°F and bake for an additional 20-25 minutes.

-- Please note: If you are using a glass baking dish, Preheat the oven to 375 and then turn it down to 325.
+If you are using a glass baking dish, Preheat the oven to 375°F and then turn it down to 325°F.